Q: What is Grass Fed Beef?

 When the butcher calls you for cuts, he’ll need to know:

 - Your desired packaging sizes - Ground Beef pounds, Rib Size, etc.

 - Desired thickness of Cuts for Steaks, Chops, Etc.

-- How you are going to freeze it (We recommend a cheap freezer that can be purchased at any of the big box hardware stores)
+- For freezing, we recommend an inexpensive freezer that can be purchased at any of the big box hardware stores

 If you have any more questions, feel free to shoot us an email at firstname.lastname@example.org!